kkharji/dumpfs/README.md

 - Provides file metadata (size, modification time, permissions)
 - Supports pattern-based inclusion and exclusion of files
 - Respects `.gitignore` files for intelligent filtering
+- Supports Git repository URLs (GitHub, GitLab, Bitbucket, and more)
+- Automatically clones and manages repositories in a local cache
 - Parallel processing for better performance
 - Progress tracking with ETA and detailed file statistics
 - Beautiful Unicode progress display with real-time file information